ayele4/Markowitz/README.md

 Markowitz is an application that aims to help make investment decisions by getting historical prices for a stock along with measuring the expected return and variance of the daily returns of the stock.
-This is accomplished by allowing the user to first decide how many stocks will be in their portfolio.
+This is accomplished by allowing the user to first decide how many stocks will in their portfolio.
 Next, a form will generate which requires the user to enter in the stock symbols corresponding to the stocks in their portfolio.
 Once the form is filled out, the form then sends the list of stock symbols to the back-end.
 The back-end fetches